Nota-NetsPresso/PyNetsPresso/README.md

   | AWS_T4                       |  ✔️  |    ✔️    |                 |       |          |
   | INTEL_XEON_W_2233            |      |          |                 |       |    ✔️    |

-  ### Software versions that support conversions and benchmarks for specific devices
+  ### Software versions that support conversions and profiles for specific devices

   Software Versions requires for Jetson Device.
 If you are using a different device, you do not need to enter it.